dshrade1/Metagenomic-Time-Series/README.md

 |-- listReadFiles1.sh
 |-- listReadFiles2.sh

-##**3.
-Prep CHTC SQUID folder for mapping.** Add the .fna file for the combined assembly (hereafter, "coassembly") from Zissou to your squid folder on CHTC.
+##**Step 3.
+Prep CHTC SQUID folder for mapping.**
+Add the .fna file for the combined assembly (hereafter, "coassembly") from Zissou to your squid folder on CHTC.

 Coassembly locations on Zissou are as follows:
 ```